What is true happiness, and where can it be found ?

-True happiness, for me, is not found in asking existential questions like… Who am I? or Where did I come from?
+True happiness, in my experience, is not found in asking existential questions like… Who am I? or Where did I come from?
 I’ve found these questions lead in the opposite direction of the happiness and well-being I seek.

 I have learned the more appropriate questions are…

 - What when I do it leads to well-being? (for me and others)

 - What when I do it leads to stress? (for me and others)

 This advice, and line of questioning, has led me to learning from the results of my choices.
 It helps when I break down the concept of “choice” into three (3) parts…

 - Intentions – my thoughts, feelings, and perceptions